Christof/vim_tips/vim_tips.md

 Autocompletion can be triggered in insert mode with `<C-n>` and `<C-p>` which move through the list of suggested items (next and previous).
 Case sensitivity follows the setting of the search command.
-The `infercase` option can be set, so that the casing is infered from the typed characters.
+The `infercase` option can be set, so that the casing is inferred from the typed characters.
 Vim supports multiple completion types:

 | Command      | Type of completion      |